EventStore/EventStore/docs/configuration.md

 only: _Error while parsing options: The option UnknownConfig is not a known option.
 (Parameter 'UnknownConfig')_.
 :::

-## Autoconfigured options
+## Auto-configured options

 Some options are configured at startup to make better use of the available resources on larger instances or machines.

 These options are `StreamInfoCacheCapacity`, `ReaderThreadsCount`, and `WorkerThreads`.

-Autoconfiguration does not apply in containerized environments.
+Auto-configuration does not apply in containerized environments.

 ### StreamInfoCacheCapacity

-This option sets the maximum number of entries to keep in the stream info cache.
-This is the lookup that contains the information of any stream that has recently been read or written to.
+This option sets the maximum number of entries kept in the stream info cache.
+This lookup contains the information of any stream that has recently been read or written to.
 Having entries in this cache significantly improves write and read performance to cached streams on larger databases.

-By default, the cache dynamically resizes according to the amount of free memory.
-The minimum that it can be set to is 100,000 entries.
+By default, the cache dynamically resizes based on the amount of free memory.
+The minimum it can be set to is 100,000 entries.

 | Format               | Syntax                                  |
 |:---------------------|:----------------------------------------|